jsdevchris/sveltekit/README.md

 # Svelte Application Demo
-This app was created with Svelte
+This app was created with Svelte.

 ## Developing